 The flamboyant butterfly takes centre stage

-This bold and curvaceous frame style typically extends beyond your temples and resembles the elegant wings of a butterfly.
-Butterfly sunglasses also have the added benefit of shielding your eyes and keeping you protected from the sun.
+Butterfly sunglasses, with their bold and curvaceous frame style, also have the added benefit of shielding your eyes and keeping you protected from the sun.
 Their oversized shape will help to give you an air of mystery.
 Look like a Hollywood star and captivate the crowds with your elegance in a pair of chic butterfly frames.
 They are sophisticated and their versatility means they will suit a variety of outfits.

 What face shapes do butterfly glasses look good on?